The aim of the

 help the user select specific traits, species, and/or sites.
 We are

-going to detail some of them in this section (see the full list in the
+going to detail some of them in this section (see the full list and how

 A first way to visualize our data.frame